 - Mental Health Associate

-In 2016, there was an estimated number of 73,600 jobs in the United States for Psychiatric Aide.
+In the United States, there were 73,600 jobs for Psychiatric Aide in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Psychiatric Aide by 2026.
-The BLS estimates 8,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 8,800 job openings in this field each year.